ogc1231/sound-burger/TESTING.md

 | Signup | [W3C](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fsoundburger.herokuapp.com%2Faccounts%2Fsignup%2F) | ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/testing/html-signup.png) | Pass: No Errors |
 | Signin | [W3C](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fsoundburger.herokuapp.com%2Faccounts%2Flogin%2F) | ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/testing/html-login.png) | Pass: No Errors |
 | Signout | [W3C](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fsoundburger.herokuapp.com%2Faccounts%2Flogout%2F) | ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/testing/html-logout.png) | Pass: No Errors |

-Unfortunately, pages that require a user to be logged-in and authenticated (CRUD functionality), will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to your pages.
-In order to properly validate HTML pages with Jinja syntax for authenticated pages, follow these steps:

-- Navigate to the deployed pages which require authentication
-- Right-click anywhere on the page, and select **View Page Source** (usually `CTRL+U` or `⌘+U` on Mac).
-- This will display the entire "compiled" code, without any Jinja syntax.
-- Copy everything, and use the [validate by input](https://validator.w3.org/#validate_by_input) method.
-- Repeat this process for every page that requires a user to be logged-in/authenticated.

 ### CSS